Solo Travel – Handle RV Maintenance on the Road

 Shelley Dennis is a travel photographer and writer who threw caution to the wind and gave up most of her belongings to travel the country in an RV.
 Her trusty sidekick for this lifetime adventure is her Golden Retriever, Sully.
 You can find them both at www.PhotoTrippingAmerica.com

 Have you considered hitting the road in a motorhome or travel trailer, but you’re just too intimidated by going it alone?
-There are thousands of “solo travelers” that have thrown their inhibitions aside and jumped into RVing with both feet and we want you to become one!
-That’s why Camping World has put together a series of articles to encourage those who want to travel but haven’t quite figured out how to do it alone.
+There are thousands of “solo travelers” who have thrown their inhibitions aside and jumped into RVing with both feet, and we want you to become one!

-Today we’ll take on the very real fears those of us who travel alone have regarding our RVs breaking down while we’re traveling.
-Join us and Handle Maintenance on the Road, where we’ll learn how to wrestle with these unforeseen circumstances.
+Today, we’ll take on the very real fears those of us who travel alone have regarding our RVs breaking down while we’re traveling.
+Join us and learn how to handle RV maintenance on the road as a solo traveler.

 Regular RV Maintenance